abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

 ```

-## Check that Jupyter Notebook is working with spark
+## Verify working of Jupyter Notebook
 First, Log in to the node using SSH:

 ```console
 ssh ubuntu@Public_ip_of_node
 ```

-Now everything is set up to launch the Juptyer notebook with Spark!
-Run:
+Now everything is set up to launch the Juptyer notebook with Spark:
 ```console
 jupyter notebook
 ```